flsrgroup/CSF_and_HTCondor/README.md

 Similar guidelines can be found for the Computer Shared Facilities from the IT Services of the University (http://ri.itservices.manchester.ac.uk/csf/).

 ## Basics
+When you are in need for a lot of computational power it might be worth using the computer clusters provided by the university.
+In the case of